M-6 (Michigan highway): Earlier designations

 The first appearance of M-6 was in 1926 as a 2 mi road in Keweenaw County in the Upper Peninsula.
 The highway ran from US 41 at Phoenix to north of Eagle River.
 The Michigan State Highway Department redesignated the highway as M-111 in 1938, and it was redesignated two years later to become a part of the route of M-26.

-In the late 1970s, during the second phase of construction of the I-696 (Walter P. Reuther Freeway) in Metro Detroit, lobbying efforts and lawsuits attempted to block construction of the central section.
+In the late 1970s, during the second phase of construction of I-696 (Walter P. Reuther Freeway) in Metro Detroit, lobbying efforts and lawsuits attempted to block construction of the central section.
 If successful, the efforts would have left the freeway with a gap in the middle between the first (western) and second (eastern) phases of construction.
 During this time, MDOT assigned M-6 to the eastern section of the freeway under construction.
 Signs were erected along the service roads that followed 11 Mile Road to connect the already built stack interchange at I-75 east to I-94.
 By the time the eastern freeway segment was completed in 1979, the signage for M-6 was removed and replaced with I-696 signage, leaving an 8 mi gap in the I-696 freeway until completion of the central section in 1989.